 Following the provisions of ASC 810 "Consolidation", the Company evaluates all arrangements that may include a variable interest in an entity to determine if it may be the primary beneficiary, and would be required to include assets, liabilities and operations of a variable interest entity in its consolidated financial statements.
-The Company's evaluation did not result in an identification of variable interest entities for the years 2020, 2021 and 2022.
+The Company's evaluation did not result in an identification of variable interest entities for the years 2022, 2023 and 2024.

-- b) Equity method investments: Investments in the equity of entities over which the Company exercises significant influence, but does not exercise control are accounted for by the equity method of accounting.
+- b) Equity method investments: Investments in the equity of entities over which the Company exercises significant influence, but does not exercise control are accounted for under the equity method of accounting.
 Under this method, the Company records such an investment at cost and adjusts the carrying amount for its share of the earnings or losses of the entity subsequent to the date of investment and reports the recognized earnings or losses in income.
 The Company also evaluates whether a loss in value of an investment that is other than a temporary decline should be recognized.
-Evidence of a loss in value might include absence of an ability to recover the carrying amount of the investment or inability of the investment or inability of the investment.
+Evidence of a loss in value might include absence of an ability to recover the carrying amount of the investment or inability of the investee to sustain an earnings capacity that would justify the carrying amount of the investment.
 Dividends received reduce the carrying amount of the investment.
-When the Company's share of losses in an entity accounted for by the equity method equals or exceeds its interest in the entity, the Company does not recognize further losses, unless the Company has made advances, incurred obligations and made payments on behalf of the entity. - c) Use of estimates: The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+When the Company's share of losses in an entity accounted for under the equity method equals or exceeds its interest in the entity, the Company does not recognize further losses, unless the Company has made advances, incurred obligations and made payments on behalf of the entity. - c) Use of estimates: The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates under different assumptions or conditions.